Damounet/AngularCucumberTesting/cucumber/features/README.md

     >       When the user click on heroes button
     >       Then the user is on the heroes page

-    All the phrases which are in a scenario and starting with the keywords Given, When or Then are called Steps.
+All the phrases which are in a scenario and started with the keywords Given, When or Then are called Steps.

-### Given

-    >       Given the user is on Tour of Heroes

-    The keyword Given is always describing a scenario context.
+* The keyword **Given** is always described a scenario context.

-### When

-    >       When the user click on heroes button

-    The keyword When is always describing an user action.
+* The keyword **When** is always described an user action.

-### Then

-    >       Then the user is on the heroes page

-    The keyword Then is checking a result from an user action.
+* The keyword **Then** is checked a result from an user action.

 ## Background